jax-ml/jax/jax/experimental/jax2tf/README.md

 This package also contains the `jax2tf.call_tf` mechanism to call TensorFlow functions from JAX.
-These functions can be called in JAX's op-by-op execution mode, in which case the callee is executed in eager mode, or in JAX's jit (staged) context, in which case the callee is compiled to XLA and embedded in JAX's staged XLA.
+These functions can be called in JAX's op-by-op execution mode, in which case the callee is executed in TensorFlow eager mode, or in JAX's jit (staged) context, in which case the callee is compiled to XLA and embedded in JAX's lowered HLO.

 Both interoperation directions rely on the ability of TensorFlow to use the XLA compiler (`tf.function(jit_compile=True)`).
 For the